jeff-monteiro/jdbc-project/src/Readme.md

 ## Ways to implement some stuffs

-* Example on how to implement the _Insertion of data_ by JDBC
+* Example on how to implement the _Insertion of a data in DB_ by JDBC

 ```
 public class Program {